 Deep Cleaning Wool Carpet

 Even with regular vacuuming, wool carpet benefits from a deep clean every 12–18 months to remove trapped dirt, allergens, and oils.
 But this isn’t a job for just any carpet cleaner.
+At Carpet Surgeon, our carpet cleaning process is tailored for wool fibres.
+Here’s how we handle it:- Inspection and testing: We assess the carpet’s condition and fibre type to choose the safest method.

 - Low‑moisture or controlled hot‑water extraction: We clean deeply while managing water levels carefully to prevent over‑wetting and shrinkage.